D4nyi/Custom-Enum/README.md

 ## Conventions for EnumFlag
 1. The first value __MUST be__ 'None' with the value of 0.
-2. From that each enum's value should be the power of 2 in ascending order
-3. The class coded with these conventions.
+2. From that each enum's value should be the power of 2 in ascending order The class coded with these conventions would work with this package.

 ## Define enums
 ```php